abilandz/PH8124/Lecture_2/Lecture_2.md

 Few final additional remarks on variables in **Bash**:

 * They are untyped (i.e. you do not need to specify at declaration whether variables are integers, strings, etc.).
 By default, all **Bash** variables are strings, but if they contain only digits and if you pass them to some operator which takes as argument(s) only integers, then **Bash** will interpret the variable as an integer;
 * By convention, for built-in **Bash** variable names we use only capital characters, while for command names we use all low-case characters.
-For user's variables, please use some intermediate case, like _Var_ , to ease the code readability, and to avoid potential conflicts with existing built-in variables;
+For user's variables, please use some intermediate case, like ```Var```  or ```someVariable```, to ease the code readability and to avoid potential conflicts with existing built-in variables;
 * The lifetime of a variable is by default limited to the terminal session in which you have defined it.
 But you can make its existence persistent in any new terminal you open (i.e. in your _environment_) by adding its declaration to the very special **.bashrc** file (more on this in the moment!);
 * It is possible to store in the variable the output of some command, and then manipulate it programmatically (more on this later!);
 * It is possible to store on the variable the content of an external file (more on this later!);
-* There are some built-in variables always set to some values, e.g. **HOME**, **SHELL**, **PATH**, etc. (more on this later!);
+* There are some built-in variables always set to some values, e.g. **HOME**, **SHELL**, **PATH**, etc. (more on this later!).

-Now that we have covered the very basics of commands and variables, let's see how we can develop the first scripts.
+Now that we have covered the very basics of commands and variables, let's see how we can develop the first **Bash** scripts.
 In order to achieve that, the very first step is to learn how to edit the file in the terminal.